LaunchCode-Education-Archived/cs50x-live/helpful-resources/source-code/m7-source-code.md

 $ unzip src8m.zip
 $ rm -f src8m.zip
 ```
 Change into the `src8m` directory and list the contents.
-You should have 2 directories ` mvc/`, and `quote/` as well as 1 php file named `counter.php`, `hello` and `return`.
-You will delete all of the folders / files except for `froshims/`.
+You should have 2 directories ` mvc/`, and `quote/` as well as 1 php file named `counter.php`.
+You will delete all of the folders / files except for `mvc/`.
 ```
 $ cd src8m
 $ ls